Skip to primary content

 Optionality quadrant: New initiatives enabled, expanded capacity utilization, and strategic options created.
 This captures the growth advantage.

 No single quadrant tells the full story.
-Organizations that measure all four consistently find that the total return on AI workforce augmentation is three to ten times larger than what cost savings alone would suggest.
-The investments that look marginal through a cost lens often look transformational through a multi-dimensional one.
+Measuring all four consistently shows total AI workforce augmentation returns are 3-10 times larger than cost savings alone suggest, revealing transformational investments that seemed marginal through a cost lens.

 Key Takeaways